 Synthesis of Boron Phosphide

 Despite having numerous advantageous technological properties, cubic BP is known for its difficult synthesis, thus preventing it from being a widely used material.
-The recent work develops and compares three different methods of synthesis: high-temperature reaction of elements, Sn flux assisted synthesis, and a solid-state metathesis reaction.
+The recent work develops and compares three different methods of synthesis: a high-temperature reaction of elements, Sn flux-assisted synthesis, and a solid-state metathesis reaction.

 The structural and optical properties of the three methods’ products were thoroughly characterized.
 In terms of reaction temperature and time, solid-state metathesis is the cleanest and most efficient method.
 Sn flux synthesis produced a novel Sn-doped BP compound.

 The optical bandgap of undoped BP samples is 2.2 eV, whereas Sn-doped BP has a significantly smaller bandgap of 1.74 eV.
 These prepared samples exhibit high stability in concentrated hydrochloric acid, saturated sodium hydroxide solutions, and fresh aqua regia.